Hypejoy/DiscordBotJS/README.md

 # Clone or Download

 Mount these files in your respected directory that you will use to host these files running a NodeJS command in Terminal.
-I won't go over how to create a Discord Api Bot.
-You should be familiarize yourself with linking the bot to your server on your own at https://discord.com/developers/docs/topics/oauth2.
-Then find the oauth2 link to your server and invite / add your bot!
+I won't go over how to create a Discord API Bot.
+Familiarize yourself with linking the bot to your server on your own at https://discord.com/developers/docs/topics/oauth2.
+Then find the oauth2 link to your server and that's it!

 # Setup